OpenDSA/OpenDSA/RST/source/Glossary.rst

       instances have equal probability of occurring, then average case must be calculated using a weighted average.

+   B-tree
+      A method for :term:`indexing` a large collection of records.
+      A B-tree is a tree balanced typically with high branching factor (commonly as much as 100 children per internal node), causing the tree to very shallow.
+When stored on disk, the node size is selected to be same as the desired unit of I/O (so some multiple of the disk :term:`sector` size).
+This makes it easy to find a record key stored in the tree with few disk fetches.

    bag
       In set notation, a bag is a collection of elements with no order (like a set), but which allows for duplicate-valued elements